 Using personal genomes allows us to account for differences due to the impact of variants (SNPs, indels and SVs) between individuals, as well as between haplotypes of the same individual.
 This improves mappability of functional assay reads, and it alleviates reference bias in the identification and analyses of allele-specific events.

 We will leverage our current collection of 382 personal genomes of the 1000 Genome Project individuals with matching functional datasets from the gEUVADIS\cite{24037378} and ENCODE\cite{22955616} consortia.
-We will extend these sets of personal genomes by integrating additional available variant data from FHS, GTEx, ENCODE, gEUVADIS, as well as other sources, in order to construct personal genomes for each genotyped individual, which will be used for further analyses.
+We will extend these sets of personal genomes by integrating additional available variant data from FHS, GTEx, ENCODE, gEUVADIS, as well as other sources, in order to construct personal genomes using our AlleleSeq and AlleleDB tools \cite{21811232,27089393} for each genotyped individual, which will be used for further analyses.
 For individuals that are only partially genotyped using SNP arrays, we will employ imputation-based methods to predict genome-wide sets of variants for these individuals.
 We will assess and develop approaches to alleviate the impact of heterogeneity between different variant call approaches used in different studies (i.e., array-based imputed vs. WGS-based calls, depth of sequencing, sequencing technologies, etc.)

 1.2.3 Uniform calling of ASE & eQTLs and construction of an annotations database